Residences Village Montana

-Ski holidays in Tignes offer a lively atmosphere with world-class, snow-sure skiing on the doorstep.
-Tignes ski resort is made up of several areas - Val Claret, Le Lac and Le Lavachet, which sit at a resort altitude of 2,100m, offering unparalleled access to the world-class slopes of the Espace Killy ski area.
-Tignes was purpose-built to ensure its skiers could wake up as close to the pistes as possible, and there is a wealth of ski-in ski-out accommodation options to choose between.
+Tignes ski holidays offer a lively atmosphere with world-class, snow-sure skiing on the doorstep.
+Tignes ski resort is made up of several areas - Val Claret, Tignes 1800, Le Lac and Le Lavachet, which sits at a resort altitude of 2,100m, offering unparalleled access to the world-class slopes of the Espace Killy ski area.
+Tignes ski resort was purpose-built to ensure its skiers could wake up as close to the pistes as possible, and there is a wealth of ski-in ski-out accommodation options to choose between.

 Resort Altitude: 2,100m